Political, security and humanitarian situation

 Given the vastness of the region and the length and porosity of many of the borders, the strategy entails capacity building measures and the promotion of collaborative efforts among States.
 Collaborative management of borders is not only about constraining the activities of criminals and terrorists, but also about giving opportunity to legitimate economic activity.

 To reach a broad consensus, the Secretary-General convened a high-level meeting on the Sahel on the margins of the 68th General Assembly.
 At the meeting, all countries of the region, as well as donor countries and institutions, expressed their support for the strategy and emphasized the importance of regional and national ownership.
-In addition, the Secretary-General of the United Nations, the Chairperson of the African Union, the President of the World Bank, the President of the African Development Bank and the European Development Commissioner jointly visited the region in early November.
+In addition, the Secretary-General of the United Nations, the Chairperson of the African Union, the President of the World Bank, the President of the African Development Bank and the European Development Commissioner jointly visited the region in November 2013.
 They highlighted the challenges and opportunities for the implementation of the strategy and mobilized resources and political support.
 Likewise, during a ministerial-level meeting on the Sahel, organized by the Government of Mali during the visit, the region welcomed the Integrated Strategy and agreed on a broad set of common priorities.
 They decided to continue meeting every six months, on a rotating Chairmanship basis.